-To date, Plurilock has completed two such acquisitions, that being ASC and INC. As well, the Company announced on October 21, 2021 that it had entered into Agreements with CC, a leading cloud security provider based in India.
+To date, Plurilock has completed two such acquisitions, that being Aurora Systems Consulting Inc. ("ASC") and Integra Networks Corporation ("INC").
+As well, the Company announced on October 21, 2021 that it had entered into Agreements with Cloudcodes ("CC"), a leading cloud security provider based in India.
 Closing of the CC Agreements is currently awaiting India regulatory approval.
 Further, on May 4, 2022, that Company announced that on April 4, 2022, ASC entered into a non-binding letter of intent to acquire all net assets from a regional USA-based IT & cybersecurity company (the "Asset Acquisition").
-Closing of the Asset Acquisition is subject to the negotiation and entering into of a definitive agreement, the receipt of all applicable approval (including the TSX Venture Exchange) and the satisfaction or waiver of all closing conditions (see Subsequent Events note).
+Closing of the Asset Acquisition is subject to the negotiation and entering into of a definitive agreement, the receipt of all applicable approval (including the TSX Venture Exchange) and the satisfaction or waiver of all closing conditions (see Subsequent Events note on the condensed interim consolidated financial statements).